 - Laura Mee, Ph.D., Psychologist

-- Pediatric heart transplant coordinator: A registered nurse who is specially trained to care for children before and after heart transplants.
+- Pediatric heart transplant coordinator: A certified nurse practitioner with a Master's Degree in Nursing who is specially trained to care for children before and after heart transplants.
 A heart transplant coordinator helps arrange your child’s evaluation and teaches your family about transplants.
 The Children’s Heart Transplant coordinator will follow your child’s progress in the hospital and during each outpatient visit after discharge; help answer your questions; and provide support to you and your family.
 At Children’s, a heart transplant coordinator is available to you 24 hours a day for urgent problems.

 - Intensive Care Unit (ICU) and patient floor nurses: Registered nurses who care for your child while in the Intensive Care Unit (ICU) and on the patient floor.
 They will assist with monitoring your child’s recovery and help plan for discharge from the hospital.
 These nurses are specially trained to care for pediatric heart transplant patients.
 They monitor your child’s day-to-day progress and teach you how to care for your child’s incision, give medicines and manage nutritional issues.

 - Pediatric respiratory care or respiratory therapists: Clinical staff who help your child with his breathing.
 They give breathing treatments and monitor how your child breathes.

 - Pediatric registered dietitians/nutritionists: Clinical staff who will see your child before and after his heart transplant to evaluate his diet and growth.
 Many children with heart disease are not able to maintain their weight.
 After the pediatric heart transplant, eating the right types of food is very important.
 A nutritionist can help with these issues.

 - Transplant pharmacist: A pharmacist who has special training with transplant medicines.
 She arranges for your child’s medicines and teaches you what you need to know about them.
 She also helps with research studies.